KoTbelowall/INTEL-DDR4-RAM-OC-GUIDE-by-KoT/guide.md

 - **Command Rate**
     - use CR1 (MSI: Real 1N) if possible (which can't be said about dual rank at high frequencies, there you most likely want cr2 in most cases)

-    - affects overall stability/mouse feeling/smoothness a lot
+    - affects overall stability/mouse feeling/in-game smoothness a lot

     - 3800cr1>4200cr2 / 4000cr2>3200cr1 in terms of performance